HOUSTON PEDESTRIAN ACCIDENT LAWYERS

 It is important for anyone involved in a pedestrian accident to receive professional legal help immediately.
-If you or a loved one sustained injuries from a pedestrian accident, seek the help of an experienced pedestrian accident lawyer.
-Our qualified attorneys at Reich & Binstock work to provide clients with unmatched assistance and guidance throughout the legal process that stems from a pedestrian accident claim.
+If you or a loved one sustained injuries from a pedestrian accident, seek the help of our experienced Houston pedestrian accident lawyers.
+Our qualified personal injury attorneys at Reich & Binstock work to provide clients with unmatched assistance and guidance throughout the legal process that stems from a pedestrian accident claim.
 We handle the extensive legal side of things, allowing you to focus on your own physical and mental recovery.
+Contact our Houston pedestrian accident lawyers today at 713-622-7271 for a free case evaluation.

 What is a Pedestrian Accident?

-When is it Considered a Driver's Fault in a Pedestrian Accident?
+When is it Considered a Driver's Fault in a Pedestrian Accident in Texas?

 Finally, if the driver was under the influence of drugs or alcohol while driving and they hit a pedestrian, they will be at fault no matter the circumstances.